fondationmerieux/labbook_python/README.md

 The architecture of the standard LabBook installation is described in [architecture.md](doc/architecture.md).

-The architecture of the standard LabBook installation is described in [architecture.md](doc/architecture.md).

 ## Manual update

 Manually updating a LabBook container with an archive obtained from a `make save` command is described in [manual_update.md](doc/manual_update.md).